The Fish Guy | Hospitality Rebrand

 With new ownership came a clear mission: throw out what wasn’t working, invest in what mattered.
 The question was—what parts of the old identity were worth keeping?

 After plenty of conversation, we landed here: keep the essence of the story, reinvent everything else for the future.
-That started with a new look, rooted in the building’s history and the original sign—bold type, a marlin, and an old-Chicago vibe.
+That started with a new look, rooted in the building’s history and the original quirky sign—bold type, a marlin, and an old-Chicago vibe.

 The new brand identity communicates the new vision for the company: a commitment to delivering fish that’s fresher, more sustainabe, and simply better than before – with the right people in serving you everyday.